- Creating a simple covered call position, buying the underlying equity and selling-to-open calls

 Figuring out the order price is the next challenge.
 Your broker’s software might suggest a value—but you will probably leave at least a little money on the table if you use this number.
 It’s like ordering your combo meal à la carte rather than buying the “meal deal”.
 My goal is to set a price that doesn’t fill immediately but rather takes several minutes to execute.
 When I see a delay I’m pretty sure I’ve gotten close to the best deal available.

 I have found that splitting the bid / asked prices, often called the “mid-price”, is a good starting point for combo orders.
 If that price doesn’t fill in a reasonable time you can always sweeten the offer.
 So for example, if I want to create a covered call position with Apple:.

 Buy Apple stock bid 516.01, ask 516.03 (split bid/ask price is 516.02)

 Sell-to-open Apple S510 call bid 17.30, ask 17.60 (split bid/ask price is 17.45)

 If your broker’s software suggests a value for this order it would be the ask price on the Apple (516.03) minus the bid on the call (17.30) — for a net debit order of 498.73.

 My initial limit price would be 516.02 minus 17.45 which is 498.57

 If you get a fill at this lower offer you have saved $0.16 per share.
 If your order doesn’t fill after a reasonable amount of time, either the market has moved against you, or your price isn’t sweet enough.
-Fidelity’s and Schwab’s software will generally allow you to change your price without cancelling your order.
+Your broker’s software should allow you to do a cancel and replace to change your price.
 If not —you’ll need to cancel and re-submit to change the price.
 Remember on a debit order lower is better for you and on a credit order higher is better.

 A few other points about combination orders: